ws-cd/ws-cd.github.io/docs/quick_start/knowledge_base.md

 ## Statistics

-PromptAI provides users with a report function, and users can view the usage of the assistant, including the number of visits, Q&A volume, TopN, etc.
+PromptAI provides users with a report function, and users can view the usage of the assistant, including the number of visits, Q&A volume, etc.
 ![img_14.png](/assets/images/quick_start/kb/kb-13.png)

 ## Tips